The general idea is that

 important to be right than to protect from being wrong.
 The first stone

 Some complements below.

 Diversification is not and should not be an excuse for indecision.
 Our point of view is that it is better to diversify in strategies based on different logics than to diversify in a calculated number of stocks or sectors.
 The home page gives examples of strategies with very different logics.

 take into account the maximum drawdown and a security margin.

 Stops are necessary for traders managing leveraged positions, but may be inefficient on the long term for investors.
 A tight stop may transform a strategy from a winner into a loser.

 Simulation and experience tell us than even a very good strategy may have a 30% drawdown and stay in negative territory during months.
 It is easy to imagine and harder to live.
 It's better to invest less money than giving up under pressure with a good strategy.
 Without a long term vision, the short term makes no sense.

 Luck does exist.
 With the same probability to win (p) and the same average win/average loss ratio (w/l), your account may experience very, very different possible futures.
 Example with w/l=1,4 and p=50%:

 That is why we select only strategies that have a clearly oriented and focused beam of possible paths.
-Just like the Currency ETF Strategy (see the technical summary) :
+Just like this Strategy:

 Going further in risk